ISO 8583: Message format

 The placements of fields in different versions of the standard varies; for example, the currency elements of the 1987 and 1993 versions of the standard are no longer used in the 2003 version, which holds currency as a sub-element of any financial amount element.
 As of June 2017, however ISO 8583:2003 has yet to achieve wide acceptance.
 ISO 8583 messaging has no routing information, so is sometimes used with a TPDU header.

 Cardholder-originated transactions include purchase, withdrawal, deposit, refund, reversal, balance inquiry, payments and inter-account transfers.
 ISO 8583 also defines system-to-system messages for secure key exchanges, reconciliation of totals, and other administrative purposes.

-Message type indicator (MTI)
+Message type indicator

-The message type indicator is a four-digit numeric field which indicates the overall function of the message.
+The message type indicator (MTI) is a four-digit numeric field which indicates the overall function of the message.
 A message type indicator includes the ISO 8583 version, the Message Class, the Message Function and the Message Origin, as described below.